Abstract

 Objective

-This review sought to systematize knowledge about the use of artificial intelligence in neurobiological research of mental disorders and assess its potential in identifying their causes.
+This review systematizes knowledge about the use of artificial intelligence (AI) in neurobiological research of mental disorders and assesses its potential in identifying their causes.

 Methods

 A qualitative synthesis of scientific literature from the Scopus and Web of Science databases for 2020-2024 was conducted.
-A total of 50 sources were selected, including papers describing the use of artificial intelligence in the analysis of neuroimaging, biomarkers, cognitive impairment, and genetic data.
-A thematic encoding was used to analyse methods, accuracy, and limitations.
+A total of 50 sources were identified, including papers describing the use of AI in the analysis of neuroimaging, biomarkers, cognitive impairment, and genetics data.
+A thematic encoding was used to analyze methods, accuracy, and limitations.

 Results